-Dialogue on professional scope
+Dialogue on professional space

-Social partners work actively on the continuation of the dialogue at universities of applied sciences.
-Scope for the professional is inextricably linked with promoting a professional culture and it is a vital precondition for realizing fulfilling employment relations.
+The parties to the collective agreement work actively on the continuation of the dialogue at universities of applied sciences.
+Professional space is indispensable for the development of a professional culture and full-functionality in employment relations.